 Obtaining a master’s degree can increase one’s salary prospects and responsibilities within the field.
-For example, ASU’s master in clinical research management offers an online, 33-semester-hour program.
+For example, ASU’s master’s in clinical research management offers an online, 33-semester-hour program.
 A six-semester-hour clinical research project is also required.

-Step 6: Get certified (timeline varies).
+Step 5: Get certified (timeline varies).

 Students must pass an exam to get their certification.
-The exam schedule is varied and offers time slots at locations all over the country.
+The exam schedule is varied and offers time slots at locations all over the United States.
 There are three distinct pathways to be eligible for this exam.
-Applicants must fall into one of the following categories:
+First, applicants must fall into one of the following categories:

 - Category 1– Has two years of full-time experience as a clinical research professional (or 3,500 hours part-time during the previous five years)